 At Rancho Sierra Vista/Satwiwa in Newbury Park is a nice assortment of trails that reward hikers with beautiful views and peaceful surroundings.
 Find your way to the Satwiwa Native American Culture Center and from there walk up Big Sycamore Canyon Road where you'll reach a fork in the road.
 If you go straight you'll be taking Big Sycamore Canyon road about 6-7 miles down to Sycamore Canyon Campground and Sycamore Cove Beach.
 The road is paved for about 3 miles until it intersects the Backbone Trail, at which point it is dirt trails to PCH.

 Getting back to the benches at the top of Sycamore Canyon, looking off to the east you'll find the Boney Mountain Trail sign that takes you towards the Hidden Valley Overlook, Waterfall and Danielson Monument, a .4 mile, 1 mile and 2.2 mile one way hike, respectively.

-A short walk up gets you to yet another bench that overlooks Sycamore Canyon from another angle.
+A short walk up the trail gets you to yet another bench that overlooks Sycamore Canyon from another angle.
 This is called the Sycamore Canyon Overlook.

-The Hidden Valley Overlook trail is rocky, pretty steep in some sections and a bit challenging and gets you some nice views of Dos Vientos off towards Camarillo.
-It ends with a nice "overlook" of Hidden Valley.
+The Hidden Valley Overlook trail is rocky, pretty steep in some sections and a bit challenging.
+But...you will be rewarded with some nice views of Dos Vientos, Camarillo and eventually an "overlook" of Hidden Valley.

-If you veer right at the fork in the trail, after a .4 mile jaunt down the hill gets you to a sign that tells you you're getting close the waterfall.
+If you veer right at the fork in the trail, after a .4 mile jaunt down the hill you'll see a sign that tells you you're getting close the waterfall.
 There are lots of rocky sections as well as crevices as you make your way down this trail, so do be careful.
 But it is fairly wide most of the way.

 There's a stream crossing that most of the year is easy to get across as there's not a lot of water in it, although in particularly rainy winters it can get more challenging in the winter/spring.